Event Reflection – The PIPA Project Report Launch: Legal responses to adolescent violence in the home

 Karalyn Davies, Adolescent Violence in the Home (AVITH) Project Officer, CFECFW

 It was great to be at today’s launch of the much anticipated PIPA Project – the key messages in this piece of work will help to steer our thinking in a direction that holds the needs of young people front and centre.

 Elena Campbell highlighted research showing that our service system is currently applying a blunt and overly punitive response to deal with the issue of adolescent violence in the home.

 Current legal frameworks for family violence do not consider the capacity of the child, nor their safety when they are excluded from the home due to violence.
 Incredibly, we are relying on the criminal justice system to initiate therapeutic supports, when what we should be doing is finding more nuanced and collaborative ways of intervening earlier and ensuring whole-of-family responses.

 Judge Mandy Chambers emphasised the importance of differentiating our service response to adolescents, and not simply treating them as “small adults”.
 To me this means that we need to ensure specialist programs are tested and fit for purpose.
 Good quality program evaluation will help to ensure that we are continuing to build the evidence of what works for young people and families.

 Resources for Review

 - The full PIPA Project report can be read here:

 - Campbell, E., Richter, J., Howard, J., & Cockburn, H. (2020).
 The PIPA project: Positive interventions for Perpetrators of Adolescent violence in the home (AVITH) (Research Report, 04/2020).
 Sydney, NSW: ANROWS.

-- Keep an eye on the OPEN Portal for upcoming resources from the recent symposium, Starting with the young person: Reframing how we understand and respond earlier to young people using violence in the home (co-hosted by CFECFW and Family Safety Victoria).
+- Presentations from the recent symposium, Starting with the young person: Reframing how we understand and respond earlier to young people using violence in the home (co-hosted by CFECFW and Family Safety Victoria).